 It is difficult enough to calculate the cost of training when factoring in your time commitment and travel.
 However, when training is incomplete, or you have to purchase the product for hands-on (See Point 4 below), that makes it even harder.

-The standard here is to teach everything that is FDA-cleared and off-label indications that work in the level 1 course.
+The ideal training is to teach everything that is FDA-cleared and off-label indications that work in the level 1 course.
 This includes using the most concentrated dilution for Botox.
 Most people learn a 1cc dilution for a vial of toxin, yet AAFE considers this “advanced”.
-Looking at the limited information taught in Level 1, and the important basic information reserved for Level 2, it is apparent that their business model is to sell high-priced memberships and force people to take multiple courses (but at a “discount”) instead of being a one stop destination for great comprehensive training on the first contact date.
-For more information please check out this video.
+Looking at the limited information taught in Level 1, and the important basic information reserved for Level 2, it is apparent that their business model is to sell memberships and force people to take multiple courses (but at a “discount”) instead of being a one stop destination for great comprehensive training on the first contact date.

-4. Transparency Regarding Hands-On Product Provided in Tuition Cost (Score: 4/5)
+Transparency Regarding Hands-On Product Provided in Tuition Cost

-UPDATED: After A-T.com called out this organization for not providing toxin and filler for hands-on at the live events, they now supply a reasonable amount of toxin and filler to inject at live events.
-However, this comes at a steep price now putting their Level 1 (basic and incomplete) training in Botox and Fillers at a total cost of $3,594 which is the most expensive in the country by more than $600.
-And for this, you still have no idea who will be teaching each class.
-And you will still need to pay fpr an additional class just to learn 1cc toxin dilution and lip fillers which is taught in later levels of the class.
+AAFE has made great strides in this regard.
+A-T.com called out this organization in 2024 for not providing toxin and filler for hands-on at the live events and charging extra.
+They now supply a reasonable amount of toxin and filler to inject at live events.
+However, this comes at a steep price now putting their Level 1 (basic and incomplete) training in Botox and Fillers at a total cost of $3,297 which is the most expensive in the country by more than $400.
+And still they do not disclose who is teaching each class online.

-Looking here it appears that the class can be as large as they want it to be with a single faculty instructor.
-Everywhere are photos of rooms with 10 or more providers in a class, some photos have 20-30.
-This is too large for a 1-day training.
+Looking here it appears that the class can be quite large.
+Their website and social media show numerous photos of rooms with 10 or more providers in a class, some photos have 20-30 although it is unclear what is being taught at these events.
+This is too large for a 1-day training unless there are multiple faculty members and breakout hands-on sessions.
 They have no published cap for hands-on class size.

-The standard for a training course should be a cap of around 5-6 providers per instructor for the best hands-on treatment experience.
+The ideal for a hands-on training course should be a cap of around 6 providers per instructor for the best hands-on treatment experience.
 If an organization has more demand, they should open more dates, not cram in additional attendees and dilute your experience for the same tuition cost.

 It takes some digging to find the location for each training city.
 Some have incomplete addresses without suite numbers, some have no address at all.

-7. No Fake Boards, Fake Society, or Membership Upsells (Score: 0/5)
+No Fake Boards, Fake Society, or Membership Upsells

-8. Offers a Blended Online plus Live Learning Environment (Score 2 out of 5)
+Offers a Blended Online plus Live Learning Environment

 It appears that their Botox and Filler courses which are purchased separately but held on the same date have an online component and some online courses when purchased separately are CME approved.